yudingshechu/EPP-Final-Project/README.md

 ## Usage

+#### Creating project

-To get started, first clone this github repository in your computer, then open terminal and change directory to where you cloned this repository (`.\EPP-Final-Project`), then create and activate the environment with
+To get started, first clone this github repository in your computer ([if you do not know how, check here](https://blog.hubspot.com/website/clone-github-repository) [or here](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)), then open Terminal (or Command line) and change directory to where you cloned this repository (`.\EPP-Final-Project`), then create and activate the environment with